tomjoht/tomjoht.github.io/_posts/2016/8/2016-08-25-the-never-ending-list-of-tasks-to-complete.md

 ---
-title: "Balancing the never-ending list of documentation to write with the total absorption of video games"
+title: "Balancing the never-ending list of documentation to write with your natural interests and passions"
 categories:
 - general
+- stitcher
+- podcasts
 keywords:
 summary: "Sometimes I think that I've covered every possible topic on this blog that is possible to write about, and my muse becomes silent for a while.
 But then I remember the purpose of the blog -- to be a web-based log, or journal -- and I realize that the only reason I wouldn't have anything to write about is if I stopped having experiences, stopped reflecting on those experiences, and ultimately became a zombie.
 That zombie state is the death of any career. "
 date: 2016-09-02